Concepts

 Parallel sources (source_type='parallel')

-Represent light from astronomical sources at effectively infinite distance.
-The input is a direction vector [dx, dy, dz] pointing toward the source.
+Light from astronomical sources at effectively infinite distance.
+The input is a direction vector [dx, dy, dz] pointing from the source.
 For on-axis light coming straight down onto the telescope:

 direction = jnp.array([[0.0, 0.0, -1.0]]) # Light traveling in -Z direction